 You have a higher risk of accidental overdose, serious injury, or death if you use heroin or any other narcotic medicine while you are being treated with naltrexone and bupropion combination.
 Also, naltrexone prevents you from feeling the effects of heroin if you use it.

 Do not stop taking naltrexone and bupropion without checking first with your doctor.
 Your doctor may want you to gradually reduce the amount you are taking before stopping it completely.
 This is to decrease the chance of having certain side effects when you stop the medicine, such as agitation, anxiety, dizziness, a feeling of constant movement of self or surroundings, headaches, increased sweating, nausea, trembling or shaking, trouble with sleeping or walking, or unusual tiredness.

 Your blood pressure might get too high while you are using this medicine.
 This may cause headaches, dizziness, or blurred vision.
 You might need to measure your blood pressure at home.
 If you think your blood pressure is too high, call your doctor right away.

 Serious skin reactions can occur with naltrexone and bupropion.
-Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or a skin rash, sores or ulcers on the skin, or fever or chills with naltrexone and bupropion.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills with naltrexone and bupropion.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

-naltrexone and bupropion may increase risk of hypoglycemia (low blood sugar) in patients with diabetes.
+naltrexone and bupropion may increase the risk of hypoglycemia (low blood sugar) in patients with diabetes.
 Low blood sugar must be treated before it causes you to pass out (unconsciousness).
 People feel different symptoms of low blood sugar.
 It is important that you learn which symptoms you usually have so you can treat it quickly.
 You should check your blood sugar before you start treatment and while you are taking naltrexone and bupropion.